 - Many golf courses are open.
 Call before you go.

 - Barbershops, hair salons, and personal services such as massage, nail care, skin care, tanning, and makeup services are beginning to reopen.
-Check with each proprietor before arrival for hours and availability.
+Check with each proprietor before arrival.

-- Movie theaters and outdoor performance venues, museums, cultural and historical sites; fitness centers and health clubs are opening but be sure to call about reservation policies
+- Movie theaters and outdoor performance venues, museums, cultural and historical sites; fitness centers and health clubs are opening but call head about reservation policies

 - Certain indoor recreational activities with low potential for contact are happening and professional sports teams, under the authority of league-wide rules, may hold games without spectators